-MEs are physicians, mental health professionals and other medical professionals who provide impartial expert opinion at the hearing level on claims under Title II and Title XVI of the Social Security Act by either testifying at a hearing (in person, by telephone, or by video teleconference) or responding in writing to interrogatories.
-The need for ME opinion is left to the ALJ's discretion.
+MEs are physicians, mental health professionals, and other medical professionals who provide impartial expert opinion at the hearing level on claims under title II and title XVI of the Social Security Act.

-The primary reason an ALJ may obtain ME opinion is to gain information which will help him or her evaluate the medical evidence in a case, and determine whether the claimant is disabled or blind.
-When ME testimony is needed, use of an ME will result in a more complete record to support the ALJ's conclusion on the ultimate issue of disability.
+The primary reason an ALJ will request an ME opinion is to help the ALJ evaluate the medical evidence in a case.
+When needed, use of an ME will result in a more complete record to support the ALJ's conclusion on the ultimate issue of disability.
 See HALLEX I-2-5-34 for examples of when an ALJ may need to obtain an ME opinion.
 See also HALLEX I-2-5-38 and hearing office electronic business process sections 3.3, 3.4, and 4.2 for procedures on obtaining ME testimony.

-The ALJ must avoid any off-the-record discussion with the ME about a claimant's case.
+Engage in off-the-record discussions with the ME about a claimant's case.
 If such a discussion occurs, the ALJ must summarize the discussion on the record at the hearing or enter a written summary of it into the record as an exhibit.

-The ALJ may not ask an ME to provide an opinion on vocational matters even if the ME is a certified VE.
+Ask an ME to provide an opinion on vocational matters, even if the ME is a certified vocational expert.